-Unlike our other named executive officers, Mr. Alan Miller's base salary, minimum annual bonus and certain perquisites are determined under his employment agreement.
+Unlike our other named executive officers, Mr. Alan Miller's base salary, target annual bonus and certain perquisites are determined under his employment agreement.
 Please also refer to the discussion of Mr. Alan Miller's employment agreement in the Chief Executive Officer Employment Agreement section of this Proxy Statement.
-In addition, the compensation setting process for Mr. Alan Miller varies from that of our other named executive officers because it is determined by the Compensation Committee without Mr. Alan Miller's participation.
+In addition, the compensation setting process for Mr. Alan Miller's participation.
+The Compensation Committee, in determining Mr. Alan Miller's participation.
 The Compensation Committee, in determining Mr. Alan Miller's compensation, takes into account his position as Chief Executive Officer, his role as a founder of our Company in 1978, his years of dedicated service and his expertise and reputation in the hospital management industry.
 The Compensation Committee also considers Mr. Alan Miller's responsibilities in overseeing all of our Company's businesses, operations, development and overall strategy and his role as the public face of our Company, which shapes our corporate image and identity.
 These factors differentiate Mr. Alan Miller from the other named executive officers.

-In addition, for Mr. Alan Miller and the Company's other named executive officers, the Compensation Committee reviewed data prepared in early 2017 by Pay Governance LLC that compared the Company's executive compensation levels to data for comparable positions from two reference points: a primary reference of other similar companies within the healthcare industry; and a secondary reference of size-adjusted (by revenues) data from the broader general industry.
-Data for the primary reference were drawn from publicly filed proxies of peer healthcare companies, and data for the secondary reference were drawn from published compensation surveys covering a range of companies and industries.
+In addition, for Mr. Alan Miller and the Company's other named executive officers, the Compensation Committee reviewed data prepared in early 2018 by Pay Governance LLC that compared the Company's executive compensation levels to data for comparable positions from two reference points: a primary reference of other similar companies within the healthcare industry; and a secondary reference of size-adjusted (by revenues) data from the broader general industry.
+Data for the primary reference were drawn from publicly filed proxies of peer healthcare companies, and data for the secondary reference were drawn from publicly filed proxies and industries.
 Data were compiled for all elements of compensation including base salary, annual incentive opportunity, and equity/long-term incentive awards.
-These data, as well as Company-specific factors including the prior year performance of our executives and the Company's operating and shareholder return performance relative to our competitors, were considered by the Committee in determining 2017 compensation for Mr. Alan Miller and our other named officers.
-In light of the above factors, the Compensation Committee approved the base salary, annual cash incentive opportunity, and long-term compensation award to each of the named executive officers in 2017 and believes that the forms and amounts of compensation for each year adequately reflect our compensation goals and policies.
+These data, as well as Company-specific factors including the prior year performance of our executives and the Company's operating and shareholder return performance relative to our competitors, were considered by the Committee in determining 2018 compensation for Mr. Alan Miller and our other named officers.
+In light of the above factors, the Compensation Committee approved the base salary, annual cash incentive opportunity, and long-term compensation award to each of the named executive officers in 2018 and believes that the forms and amounts of compensation for each year adequately reflect our compensation goals and policies.